Church of the Incarnation (Dallas, Texas): Architecture & Worship Spaces

-Main Church
+The Church

-The main church is arranged in a cruciform layout.
+The Church is arranged in a cruciform layout.
 The nave and both transepts are used for congregational seating, and the rear gallery is used as overflow seating when needed.
 The north transept faces the crossing, while the south transept faces forward (east) toward a second altar, allowing it to function as an attached chapel.
 The south transept also contains a large stained glass window depicting Jesus as the "Good Shepherd".
 The Good Shepherd window backs up to the organ chamber, which prevents natural light from illuminating it, so it is lit artificially from behind.
 The cruciform layout of the church also serves as a symbol of the body of Christ.
-With the altar representing the head and the nave that contains the seating representing the body of Christ.

 The chancel is divided into three distinct sections.
 The first is where the pulpit, lectern, and seating for the clergy are found.
 The pulpit is on the left (north) side of the chancel, and the lectern on the right (south) side.
 The presider sits on the right side, but to the left of the pulpit, facing the center.
 The subdeacon and one assisting priest sit behind him on the other side of the pulpit.
 The acting deacon sits on the opposite (north) side with the preacher behind.
 All of the clergy sit facing across the chancel.

 The next section of the chancel contains the choir stalls.
 The stalls face the center and have three rows on either side of the chancel which increase in height moving out from the center.
 They can comfortably seat around 40 people and are outfitted with seated-height music racks.